Skip to content

 if len(key) == 0 {

-network.SendUnauthorizedError(ctx, "missing x-api-key header", nil)
+network.SendUnauthorizedError(ctx, "permission denied: missing x-api-key header", nil)

 return